 The role is also responsible to manage external coordination with the organization and the Product Owner to ensure effective implementation of the Scrum framework.
 The responsibilities may include:

 - Coordinating between stakeholders to find necessary resources

 - Helping Product Owners optimize the backlog planning for optimum performance

 The role of a Scrum Master is focused on attributes such as transparency across the Scrum Team, self-organization, commitment, respect and most importantly, following an empirical process to identify the best approach for product development.

-Team Members or the Development Team comprises of individuals with responsibilities including but not limited to product development.
+The team members within the Development Team are comprised of individuals with responsibilities including but not limited to product development.
 The team takes cross-functional responsibilities necessary to transform an idea or a requirement into a tangible product for the end-users.
-The required skills including product designer, writer, programmer, tester and UX specialists may constitute the Development Team.
-Not every member may be an engineer, but may be a part of the team if their skills are required for the project to proceed at the required pace.
+The required skills might be wrapped up in one or more dev team members:

 In addition to the skills facilitating product development, the team members should also boast soft skills that would enable them to self-organize and get the work done.
 This means that when an issue occurs, the team is both capable and empowered to take corrective actions.

 The key responsibilities of the Development Team is to perform work sprints as per the requirements provided by the Product Owner and coordinated by the Scrum Master.
 A regular standup meeting called the Daily Scrum is followed to communicate project progress with the peers and the Scrum Master.
 This activity ensures transparency and allows the Development Team to incorporate the changes as necessary in future sprints based on feedback from the Product Owner.